Nonreciprocal photon blockade in a spinning microwave magnomechanical system through kerr-magnon and optical parametric amplifier: RESULTS AND DISCUSSIONS

-Figure~\ref{NTha} illustrates the influence of thermal noise in the magnon mode on the photon blockade behavior for both clockwise (CW) and counterclockwise (CCW) spinning directions.
-In Fig.~\ref{NTha}(a), the equal-time second-order correlation function $g^{(2)}_{a}(0)$ is plotted as a function of the normalized detuning $\Delta/\omega_{b}$ for different thermal magnon occupation numbers $m_{\mathrm{th}} = 0$ (black), $10^{-8}$ (blue), and $10^{-7}$ (red).
-As the thermal magnon number increases, the antibunching dip in $g^{(2)}_{a}(0)$ becomes progressively shallower for both CW and CCW modes, indicating that thermal excitations in the magnon bath weaken the photon blockade.
-Even a small increase in $m_{\mathrm{th}}$ significantly reduces the blockade depth, emphasizing the strong sensitivity of the system to thermal decoherence.
+Figure~\ref{NTha} illustrates the influence of thermal noise in the magnon mode on the photon blockade behavior.
+In Fig.~\ref{NTha}[a], the equal-time second-order correlation function $g^{(2)}_{\rm a}(0)$ is plotted as a function of the normalized detuning $\Delta/\omega_{b}$ for different thermal magnon occupation numbers ${\rm m}_{\mathrm{th}} = 0$ (black), $10^{-8}$ (blue), and $10^{-7}$ (red).
+As the thermal magnon number increases, the antibunching dip in $g^{(2)}_{\rm a}(0)$ becomes progressively shallower for both CW mode, indicating that thermal excitations in the magnon bath weaken the photon blockade.
+Even a small decrease in ${\rm m}_{\mathrm{th}}$ significantly reduces the blockade depth, emphasizing the strong sensitivity of the system to thermal decoherence.

-Figure~\ref{NTha}(b) presents $g^{(2)}_{a}(0)$ as a function of the thermal magnon occupation number $m_{\mathrm{th}}$ for both $\Delta_{F} > 0$ and $\Delta_{F} < 0$, while Fig.~\ref{NTha}(c) shows a two-dimensional density plot of $g^{(2)}_{a}(0)$ versus the normalized detuning $\Delta/\omega_{d}$ and the normalized Sagnac shift $\Delta_{F}/\gamma$.
-In both spinning directions, $g^{(2)}_{a}(0)$ increases with $m_{\mathrm{th}}$, signifying the gradual loss of photon antibunching and the transition toward classical photon statistics.
-However, for $\Delta_{F} > 0$, the variation of $g^{(2)}_{a}(0)$ with $m_{\mathrm{th}}$ is relatively slow, which suggests that the CW-driven configuration is slightly more resilient to thermal noise compared with the CCW case.
-The density plot given in Fig.~\ref{NTha}(c) highlights that the strong antibunching occurs only near the optimal combinations of $\Delta$ and $\Delta_{F}$ (shown by a white dotted line), whereas any gradual deviations from these values rapidly suppress the photon blockade.
+Figure~\ref{NTha}[b] presents $g^{(2)}_{\rm a}(0)$ as a function of the thermal magnon occupation number ${\rm m}_{\mathrm{th}}$ for both $\Delta_{F} > 0$ and $\Delta_{F} < 0$, while Fig.~\ref{NTha}[c] shows a two-dimensional density plot of $g^{(2)}_{\rm a}(0)$ versus the normalized detuning $\Delta/\omega_{b}$ and the normalized Sagnac shift $\Delta_{F}/\gamma$.
+In both spinning directions, $g^{(2)}_{\rm a}(0)$ increases with ${\rm m}_{\mathrm{th}}$, signifying the gradual loss of photon antibunching and the transition toward classical photon statistics.
+However, for $\Delta_{F} > 0$, the variation of $g^{(2)}_{\rm a}(0)$ with ${\rm m}_{\mathrm{th}}$ is relatively slow, which suggests that the CW-driven configuration is slightly more resilient to thermal noise compared with the CCW case.
+The density plot given in Fig.~\ref{NTha}[c] highlights that the strong antibunching occurs only near the optimal combinations of $\Delta$ and $\Delta_{F}$ (shown by a white dotted line), whereas any gradual deviations from these values rapidly suppress the photon blockade.
 Overall, these results demonstrate that thermal magnons play a detrimental role in realizing robust photon blockade, emphasizing the importance of maintaining low magnon temperatures for achieving stable nonreciprocal unconventional photon blockade (UCPB) in a spinning microwave magnomechanical system.